luisdiogo2071317/azure-docs.pt-pt/articles/sql-database/sql-database-implement-geo-distributed-database.md

    }

    private static boolean selectData(int id) {
-      // Query the data that was previously inserted into the primary database from the geo replicated database String sql = "SELECT Name, Color, ListPrice FROM SalesLT.Product WHERE Name = ?";
+      // Query the data previously inserted into the primary database from the geo replicated database String sql = "SELECT Name, Color, ListPrice FROM SalesLT.Product WHERE Name = ?";

       try (Connection connection = DriverManager.getConnection(READ_ONLY_URL);